As technology shifts more layoffs loom at tech companies

 "The hi-tech industry is going through a serious deconstruction," said Trip Chowdhry, an analyst at Global Equities Research.
 "There is more pain to come."

-Chowdhry said he expects job cuts to rise drastically as more companies subscribe to "super cloud" services from the likes of Amazon.com Inc and Microsoft Corp.
+Chowdhry said he expects job cuts to rise drastically as more companies subscribe to "super cloud" services from the likes of Amazon.com Inc (AMZN.O) and Microsoft Corp (MSFT.O).
 These services manage hardware, software, networks and databases and eliminate the need for workers to manage various technology layers, Chowdhry said.

 In January, Chowdhry estimated that layoffs in the tech industry would hit 330,000 this year.
 On Wednesday, he said he had raised his estimate to 370,000.
 Some other analysts said that forecast was too bleak.